-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Camera light On: The camera is in use.
+Comp onent Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones (2) Record sound.
 (3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 20 .
+To use your camera, see Using the camera on page 22 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 43.
+For more information, see Using Windows Hello (select products only) on page 45 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(4) Internal microphones (2) Record sound.
+(4) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
+(5) Camera light On: The camera is in use.

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.